The 40+ best Cyber Monday deals you can still get under $100—Amazon, Solo Stove and Nike

 — Recommendations are independently chosen by Reviewed's editors.
 Purchases made through the links below may earn us and our publishing partners a commission.

-There is an abundance of Cyber Monday deals still on sale.
-It's not too late to splurge on yourself or get going on holiday shopping.
+Cyber Monday may be over, but the deals haven't gone anywhere.
+Forgot to splurge on yourself or are you ready to get your holiday shopping started?
+Now is the time!
 These deals are under $100, so they won't break the bank.
 Shop these affordable Cyber Week sales now.

 There’s a lot more where this came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep deals coming every Sunday through Friday.

-► Cyber Monday 2022: Here are 140+ last-chance deals you can still shop today
+► Cyber Monday deals are almost gone: Shop the 140+ last-chance savings available today

-► Walmart Cyber Monday: 110+ best Walmart deals you can still get

 Featured Cyber Monday deal under $100